MooreNick/ExampleProject/README.md

 ![projectPhoto2](https://github.com/MooreNick/ExampleProject/assets/123336257/334879c0-01d2-474b-bfc7-27bd0adf6909)
 Photo is screenshot showing that app is running

-How I got here: Thanks for asking!
+About me and motivation

 I graduated with a BS in CS last December.
-This is my third degree, I have another bachelor's and an associate's.
+This is my third degree, I have another bachelor's ]and an associate's.
 This is a career change for me and I have currently filled out over two-hundred applications and have yet to get a job.
 I keep trying to modify my strategy to optimize interviews.
 My intent is to land a job as a developer, but that seems like such a broad term.
 I think AI and ML is an extremely interesting field and would love to learn more about it.
 I thoroghly enjoy programming and am ultimately seeking a position to help me improve my skills, particularly in C++ and/or Python.